JohnEsleyer/crabcode/README.md

 ## Key Features

 1. **Integrated Workspace Editor**: Standard file-tree manager for opening, editing, and executing files (Python, Go, Node.js, Rust, HTML, CSS, JSON) within your local physical directory.
-2. **Obsidian-Style Notes (SQLite-Backed)**: Local markdown notes stored entirely inside a workspace SQLite database (`.crab/crab.db`).
-This allows notebooks to be easily transported, backed up, and versioned as single portable binary files.
+2. **CLI Workspace Opening**: Run `crabcode .` or `crabcode /path/to/dir` from your terminal to open a workspace.
+If the directory lacks a `.crab` folder, CrabCode prompts to initialize it.
+Inside the integrated terminal, use `code .` or `code /path/to/dir` the same way.
 3. **Database-Backed Sandboxes**: Virtual mini-environments saved directly inside the workspace SQLite database.
 Experiment without cluttering your local drive.
 Running a sandbox compiles and extracts virtual assets temporarily before execution.
-4. **Customizable Split-Pane Layout**: Side-by-side editing mode.
-Toggle a split pane inside your main Workspace tab to edit or preview SQLite Markdown Notes, or work on virtual Sandbox files alongside your local physical code.
+4. **Customizable Split-Pane Layout**: Side-by-side editing mode with Markdown notes, HTML canvas, and YAML config panels alongside your sandbox code.
 5. **Dynamic Root Bootstrap Configuration**: Solve storage constraints by configuring CrabCode to run entirely off an external hard drive.
 Setting a custom path routes settings, toolchain environments, and scratchpads outside your primary system disk.

 ---